borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

    borgmatic action.
 In this case, only the Borg command is run.
  * Unlike normal borgmatic actions that support JSON, the `borg` action will not disable certain borgmatic logs to avoid interfering with JSON output.
+ * <span class="minilink minilink-addedin">Prior to version 1.8.0</span>
+   borgmatic implicitly supplied the repository/archive name to Borg for you (based on your borgmatic configuration or the `borgmatic borg --repository`/`--archive` arguments)—which meant you couldn't specify the repository/archive directly in the Borg command.
+Also, in these older versions of borgmatic, the `borg` action didn't work for any Borg commands like `borg serve` that do not accept a repository/archive name.
+ * <span class="minilink minilink-addedin">Prior to version 1.7.13</span> Unlike
- * Unlike other borgmatic actions, the `borg` action captures (and logs) all output, so interactive prompts and flags like `--progress` will not work as expected. <span class="minilink minilink-addedin">New in version 1.7.13</span> borgmatic now runs the `borg` action without capturing output, so interactive prompts work.
+   other borgmatic actions, the `borg` action captured (and logged) all output, so interactive prompts and flags like `--progress` dit not work as expected.
+   In new versions, borgmatic runs the `borg` action without capturing output, so interactive prompts work.

 In general, this `borgmatic borg` feature should be considered an escape